Bitcoinera/DAppWall/README.md

 </summary>
 <details>
 <p>
-The objective it is to build it with react for the front end , for back end we will use the ip tables , a smart-contract.
+The objective it is to build it with react for the front end, for back end we will use the ip tables, a smart-contract and Swarm.
-We will also bundle our DApp to be able to work with DAppNode , and it will be an Aragon DAO.
+We will also bundle our DApp to be able to work with DAppNode, and it will be an Uport ID to sign and Aragon DAO to vote.
 </p>
 </details>
 <summary>